 Summer is the perfect time to find seasonal work as a college student.
 While you may have some time off from classes, you can earn some extra cash and gain real-world experience.
 But there are a ton of summer jobs for college students – how will you know which one is right for you?

 If you’re looking for something that aligns with your career goals or you just want to make as much extra cash as possible, here are a few ideas to help get you started on your summer job search.

-Here are 10 summer jobs for college students:
+Here are the 10 best summer jobs for college students:

 1. Swim Instructor or Lifeguard

 Why spend your summer cooped up in an office when you can be out in the sun?
-Becoming a swim instructor is a great way to make money, get exercise, and help people become comfortable in the water.
+Becoming a swim instructor is a great summer job for college students who want to make money, get exercise, and help people become comfortable in the water.
 Check out the local community pool or your nearest beach to see if they are looking for instructors for the summer.

 2. Camp Counselor

-Grab your canteen and whistle: Becoming a camp counselor is a classic summer job for college students.
+Grab your canteen and whistle: becoming a camp counselor is a classic summer job for college students.
 There are thousands of summer camps in the U.S. and abroad, and all of them need counselors to help plan activities and organize classes.
 Look for a camp that has the type of activities you enjoy, whether it’s outdoor adventures, silent retreats, or even a comedy camp.
-Requirements may vary by program, and some may require previous experience in working with children and/or CPR certification.
+You may also be able to tutor young children in your major or minor.
+Requirements may vary by program, and some camps may require previous experience working with children and/or a CPR certification.

 How to know it’s the right fit for you: If you enjoy the outdoors, working with kids, and want to develop your leadership skills.